Danilo-Rinaldi/sistems_and_networks_4th/README.md

-# SER23-24
+# sistems and networks
-This is the archive where I have the thory and the exercises of the subject: SistemiEReti/SistemsAndNetworks
+This is the archive where I have the theory and the exercises of the subject: sistemi e reti or sistems and networks